-- Taking reasonable precautions to protect the health and safety of all OMA Participants. - Ensuring to the best of their ability that the workplace is free from violence or threat of violence, incivility, harassment, discrimination, intimidation, or other disruptive behaviour. - Participating and promoting education and training regarding this Policy and identifying OMA Participant training needs. - Investigating and responding to all complaints of harassment and/or discrimination. - Conducting periodic workplace violence risk assessments to determine whether the nature of work, or the work environment places or may place OMA Participants at risk of violence; results of assessments and reassessments will be reported to the Joint Health & Safety Committee. - Responding promptly to all reports of violence and address all incidents of workplace violence immediately. - Ensuring any deaths or critical injuries are reported as per legislation to a Ministry of Labour (MOL) inspector, the police (as required), and the Joint Health and Safety Committee (as required).
+- Taking reasonable precautions to protect the health and safety of all OMA Participants. - Ensuring to the best of their ability that the workplace is free from violence or threat of violence, incivility, harassment, discrimination, intimidation, or other disruptive behaviour. - Participating in and promoting education and training regarding this Policy and identifying OMA Participant training needs. - Investigating and responding to all complaints of harassment and/or discrimination. - Conducting periodic workplace violence risk assessments to determine whether the nature of work, or the work environment places or may place OMA Participants at risk of violence; results of assessments and reassessments will be shared with the Joint Health & Safety Committee.

+- Responding promptly to allincidents of violence and addressing all incidents of workplace violence immediately. - Ensuring any deaths or critical injuries communicated in accordance with legislation to a Ministry of Labour (MOL) inspector, the police (as required), and the Joint Health and Safety Committee (as required).